sseanik/Document-Reconstructor/scanned/README.md

 ```

-**extractShreds.py** takes two scanned image, extracts x and y amount of shreds and stores them into a directory.
+**extractShreds.py** takes two scanned image, extracts x and y amount of shreds using edge detection, attempts to fix the persepective of each shred and unwarping them, and then stores them into a directory.
 Each shred will automatically be adjusted to the uniform size given

 **deShredScanned.py** takes a directory of x + y amount of shreds, then calcuates similarity scores based on the left edge of a strip compared to the right edge of another strip and then manual input is needed where a combined shred will be shown (press ALT when finished viewing the image) and only input 'y' if the shred is a matching pairing.
 Once all manual input is finished, a final reconstructed image is outputted.